RealJeeshop/jeeshop/README.md

 # Installation
 Jeeshop components can be deployed to any Java EE 7 compatible server.

-## Wildfly 8
+## Wildfly (8 and 9 versions)
-This section describes deployment of Jeeshop components to a Wildfly 8 server.
+This section describes deployment of Jeeshop components to a Wildfly server.

 ### <a name="wildfly-datasources">Datasources</a>
 The following XA datasources are currently used by jeeshop modules and have to be created in server configuration